thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-complex-types.md

 When you use object literals to initialize objects, don't forget to separate the pairs using comma.
 You can add properties (the key-value pair) to objects by simply declaring the member--using the dot notation--and assigning them values

 <pre class="codeblock">
 person.date_hired = "some date value";
 person.address = "some address";
 </pre>

 Similarly, you can access values of the object properties using the dot notation as well, although this is not the only way.

 <pre class="codeblock"></code>
 console.log(person.name);
 console.log(person.address);
 </pre>

-JavaScript's use of dot notation to access object properties and method will feel very familiar with devs because a lot of programming languages utilizes this notation too.
+JavaScript's use of dot notation to access object properties and method will feel very familiar with programmers because a lot of other languages use this notation too.
 What might not feel familiar will be the fact that JS can also access object properties using square brackets.
 Like this

 <pre class="codeblock">
 person["name"];
 person["address"];
 </pre>

 JS objects are actually associative arrays---I need to clarify one point, when I write **Array** (capitalized) I am referring to the JavaScript complex type.
 When I write **array** (lowercase) I am referring to the array data structure in general, what I mean by this is a collection of rows (and sometimes columns).
 An object looks like an array because it a collection of **named** values, this is the reason you can use the square braces approach to reference a member of a specific object.

-***
+## ARRAYS

-*ARRAYS*.
 An Array is also a collection of values.
 Unlike an object, an Array is a collection of *ordered values*, not *named values*.
 Each member of an Array is called an element.
 Each element is denoted by a numeric position in the array--the position is called an index.
 Like objects, Arrays can be created using a variety of ways;

 <pre class="codeblock">